The Milwaukee Road

 *This section had fresh gravel laid back in 2015, and if you think it’s rough now, it was virtually unrideable when it was new.
 Ask me how I know.

 Keechelus Lake will appear on the left, at first with a few peeks, and then you’ll be riding alongside of it for several miles.
 I-90 appears as a tiny ribbon on the opposite bank.
 Keechelus is a natural lake and the source of the Yakima River, but it’s outflow is now controlled by a dam on the south end.

 *fun fact- Keechelus is a native term for “Few Fish”, which is in direct contrast to nearby Kachess Lake, which means “Many Fish”.
 Snoqualmie pass was used by Natives to cross the Cascades long before any rail lines or roads existed here.

 The lake changes drastically during the summer; its water level plummets, exposing the remnants of an old growth forest that once lined its banks.
-As you make your way to the southern edge of the lake, you will pass the remaining concrete foundations of another avalanche shed and several creeks which feed the lake; Cold Creek, Roaring Creek, and Meadow Creek.
+As you make your way to the southern edge of the lake, you will pass the remaining concrete foundations of two large snow sheds and several creeks which feed the lake; Cold Creek, Roaring Creek, and Meadow Creek.
 Cold Creek and Roaring Creek both have a primitive camp ground with a picnic table and a vault toilet.